When I was told there may be a problem with my pregnancy, I was devastated. Learning to cope with uncertain medical news isn't easy.

 What would happen to them if you died unexpectedly?
 Or if you were diagnosed with a condition that didn’t allow you to work?

 Life insurance is probably a lot more affordable than you think.
 At present, my partner and I have decreasing term life insurance that will pay off the remainder of our mortgage if one of us dies.
 For both of us, this is less than £15 ($19) each month.
-Without the monthly mortgage payment, it would leave the remaining parent a lot more capable of providing for our children on their own.
+Not having the monthly mortgage payment would leave the remaining parent a lot more capable of providing for our children on their own.

 A slightly more expensive option is level-term life insurance cover.
 This will pay out a guaranteed sum of money, however much you owe on your mortgage (though make sure the payment covers this amount).
 A little bit extra may give you peace of mind that any other debts can be paid off or will give your family breathing room for a few months whilst they adjust.

 Some insurance companies or baby clubs will give you a small amount of life insurance cover for a limited time period if you a new or expectant parent.
 I know that in the UK, Tesco’s parenting club and Aviva Life Insurance both offer £15,000 life cover for a period of one year to new and expectant parents.
 This may be useful whilst one parent is on maternity or paternity leave and you are unable to afford the additional insurance you would like.

 Whatever you decide to do, make sure you have some level of cover before your baby arrives.
 You never know what is around the corner and it will be a huge help to your loved ones if the worst should happen.

 Well, this is turning out to be the sort of exciting read you were expecting when searching for advice on planning for your baby, isn’t it?
 But let’s get serious: just like life insurance, you need to consider those you may leave behind.

 A will is even more important if you and your partner are not married.
 Under UK law, your partner is not automatically entitled to inherit the house, your money or any of your other assets.